juncture-digital/juncture/showcase/sensing-ancient-greek-processions/README.md

 In these first few moments, it was easy to distinguish spectators from participants.
 The street was a like a stage, and spectators waved and cheered to us from the sidewalk.
 They were loud; the band and bells were louder.

-.ve-media gh:nsusmann/media/SaintMaryCarmen/Procession.jpg no-caption width=75%
+.ve-media gh:nsusmann/media/SaintMaryCarmen/Procession.jpg caption="Initially, spectators watched the procession from the sidewalk." width=75%

-_At the beginning of the procession, participants are on the street and spectators watch from the sidewalk_ {style="text-align:center; margin:-6px 0 24px 0"}

 .ve-media gh:nsusmann/media/SaintMaryCarmen/Tapestry.jpg caption="Society members carrying banners." width=75%

 About 1/3 of the way down the street, I noticed a change.
 Speakers boomed from the sidewalks; complicated firecracker displays were lit in driveways.
 Spectators were everywhere: walking alongside the procession, on the sidewalk, and across lawns.
 There were no divisions separating spectators and participants.
 Spectators walked up to the Society members to donate money, snap photos, and take prayer cards.
 Society members hopped out of the procession to take breaks, accept food, or greet friends and family.

-.ve-media gh:nsusmann/media/SaintMaryCarmen/exchange.jpg no-caption width=75%
+.ve-media gh:nsusmann/media/SaintMaryCarmen/exchange.jpg caption="Spectators walk up to the statue to greet the society." width=75%

-_Society members greet spectators at the Madonna Del Carmine statue.
-Spectators can offer donations and the society will gift prayer cards in exchange._
-{style="text-align:center; margin:-6px 0 24px 0"}

-.ve-media gh:nsusmann/media/SaintMaryCarmen/Crowds.jpg no-caption width=75%
+.ve-media gh:nsusmann/media/SaintMaryCarmen/Crowds.jpg caption="Spectators and participants mix together, creating a loud, moving celebration." width=75%

-_For most of the event, there is no distinction between spectator and participant space.
-Everyone mixes together in the street and it's a loud, moving celebration._
-{style="text-align:center; margin:-6px 0 24px 0"}

 Ancient Greek artists rarely showed spectators in processional imagery.
 The Parthenon frieze is one exception; a small group of elite-looking men lean on their walking sticks and casually watch the parade pass by.
 On the one hand, excluding spectators helped to reduce distractions and sharpened the image.
 On the other hand, further distanced these scenes from reality.
 Spectators were a critical part of the event.
 A massive crowd helped convey reverence to the god; they represented the community’s collective piety.[^13]